 Happy Fish Water: A Timeline of Bad Decisions

 This didn’t start as a brand.
-It started with a thrift store rack full of funny t-shirts from the 1980s — the kind of weird novelty shirts that made people stop and say, “What the hell?”
+It started with a thrift store rack full of novelty t-shirts from the 1980s, the kind of weird shirts that made people stop and say, “What the hell?”
 I liked that.
 The awkward laughs.
 The offended eyebrows.
 The fact that someone, somewhere, printed that thing on purpose.
 That’s when I knew I was into it.

 Then came bands.
 Music.
-Broke-ass merch tables.
+Merch tables.
 So I learned to screen print.
 I made shirts for the band.
 Then for other people.
 Then for money.
-In 2010, I opened a custom screen printing shop in Seattle — but in between client jobs, I started printing shirts that absolutely no one asked for.
+In 2010, I opened a custom screen printing shop in Seattle and in between client jobs I started printing shirts that absolutely no one asked for.
 Stuff that felt more like a cry for help than a product.
 Naturally, those sold.

 I’d drop my worst ideas in local consignment shops.
 Things like “Charles Darwin Doesn’t Believe in Evolution” or “This Narwhal Eats Mad Pussy.”
-Before meme culture took over the planet, I was already making offensive meme shirts that got me side-eyes and sales in equal measure.
+Before meme culture took over the planet, I was already making offensive meme shirts that got me side-eyes and a few sales.
 These were inappropriate t-shirts that existed only to be regretted.

 Then a friend brought back a suitcase full of messed-up shirts from Japan — broken English, bad translations, visuals that made zero sense.
 It was art.
 That moment rewired my brain.
 I realized the magic of a shirt that’s offensive, weird, wrong, and somehow still... wearable.

-I paused the idea for a while — had other stuff to do — but it kept tapping me on the shoulder.
-Like, hey, remember that hoodie that said “Goddamn My Balls Itch” with Jesus on the cross?
+I paused the idea for a while, had other stuff to do, but it kept tapping me on the shoulder.
+Like, hey, remember that narwhal shirt?
 You should be doing that full time.

 So I did.

-Happy Fish Water was born for one reason: to make the worst adult humor t-shirts, offensive meme hoodies, and unhinged garbage apparel on the internet — intentionally.
+Happy Fish Water was born for one reason: to make the worst t-shirts, offensive hoodies, and unhinged garbage apparel on the internet — intentionally.
 It’s not about looking good.
 It’s about committing to the bit so hard you ruin family functions.

 Welcome to Happy Fish Water.
-The shirts are stupid.
-The jokes are worse.
-And somehow, people keep coming back.
+Where shirts are stupid and the jokes are worse.

 Back to blog